PICO-8: Adoption

 A low poly CAD software named picoCAD is based on PICO-8 and can be used to make models for use both inside and outside of PICO-8.
 It is able to export models as OBJ/MTL and also can export rotating model animations as GIF.
 Since its release, picoCAD has been used in many 3D PICO-8 games for the creation of models.
 The software got popularized in the general pixel art and retro game development community due to its unique retro aesthetic.
+In March of 2026, picoCAD 2 was released as a sequel to picoCAD, featuring new tools, notably for animation.

 Several remakes and demakes of well-known retro and modern games alike are made on PICO-8.
 Most notable ones include Terra (Terraria), Poom (Doom), Fuz (Fez), Low Mem Sky (No Man's Sky), and unDUNE II (Dune II).

 PICO-8 has also seen interest among the demoscene, due to its harsh restrictions attracting programmers and musicians who wish to make retro-style demos for the console.

 In March 2024, several PICO-8 games were added as cabinets to Arcade Legend, a VR game where players can play retro arcade games.